Hy-Shine/go-simple-url-shortener/README.md

 Visit the `api` address `localhost:9100` by browser.

 ## client

+Build a client by following command:

 ```
 cd /path/to/the-project/client
 go build client.go
 ```

-Run the application with `./client`
+Then run the application with `./client`

 ```bash
 ./client